selcukorkmaz/docs/descriptives.rst

 - Select one or more availabe statistics.
-- Check the box for Shapiro-Wilk's normality test
+- Check the box for Goodness of Fit (GoF) test for equality of proportions.

 ----------------------------------